ndorte/nmap-nipper/README.md

 **Nmap Nipper**

-*This program was made for pentest.
+*This program was made for pentests.
 The user is responsible for all illegal use.
 The program author is not responsible for illegal use.*

 **Usage:**
  - Download modules pip3 install -r requirements.txt